 A program that prepares individuals to apply clinical and counseling psychology principles to the diagnosis and treatment of student behavioral problems.
 Includes instruction in child and/or adolescent development; learning theory; testing, observation and other procedures for assessing educational, personality, intelligence and motor skill development; therapeutic intervention strategies for students and families; identification and classification of disabilities and disorders affecting learning; school psychological services planning; supervised counseling practice; ethical standards; and applicable regulations.

 While School Psychology has degrees up to the Doctors degree research scholarship, most students earn a Masters degree.
-Students major in School Psychology all around the US, though the major at the Masters degree level has the most graduates in California.
+Students major in School Psychology all around the US, though the major at the Doctors degree research scholarship level has the most graduates in New York.
 The average annual income for a graduate with a bachelor's degree in School Psychology is $44,000.

-Northeastern University is a top choice for students who are interested in pursuing a major in School Psychology.
+Yeshiva University is a top choice for students who are interested in pursuing a major in School Psychology.
 Students can earn up to a Doctors degree research scholarship at the school.
-Northeastern University grants about 10 Masters degrees to those majoring in School Psychology per year.
-However, Rowan University and Grand Valley State University are also options to consider.
+Yeshiva University grants about 21 Doctors degree research scholarships to those majoring in School Psychology per year.
+However, Loyola University Chicago and Fordham University are also options to consider.
 Take a look at the college options in the table below.

 The highest paying job for School Psychology majors is Psychology Teachers, Postsecondary.
 But, something else to consider is how much demand there is for specific jobs.
 A job that is in high need that a degree in School Psychology can prepare you for is Psychology Teachers, Postsecondary.